OpenGenderTracking/globalnamedata/README.md

 ### Dependencies

 The project was built using R 2.15.2 in OS X. Any version of [R](http://www.r-project.org/) which is supported by the packages used should work but we recommend a relatively recent version.
+An attempt has been made to preserve portability but Windows users may experience problems as many interactions with the file system take place (especially for downloading data).

 Because different governments store and expose their birth information in many different ways, Global Name Data depends on a variety of R packages for data import and handling.